noahsub/Aspenlog/Writerside/topics/Overview.md

 ### Programming Solution
-- Requires a database backend.
+- Requires a database and a backend running on a server.
-- Two frontends.
 - Utilization of both private and public APIs.

 ### Software Development Approach